The fund opened on 4 October and is designed for low value interventions which:

 What the fund will achieve

-In response to the ongoing Ebola crisis in Sierra Leone, DFID have established a £5m Ebola Emergency Ebola Response Fund (DEERF).
-The fund will provide support until 31 August 2015.
-In particular, it will seek to fill urgent gaps in the response whilst additional Ebola treatment capacity comes on line.
-The Fund is designed to low value interventions which donors would otherwise find difficult to support.
+In response to the Ebola crisis in Sierra Leone, DFID established a £5m Ebola Emergency Ebola Response Fund (DEERF).
+The fund provided support until 31 August 2015.
+In particular, it filled urgent gaps in the response whilst additional Ebola treatment capacity came on line.
+The Fund was designed for low value interventions which donors would otherwise find difficult to support.